mamedev/mame/docs/source/techspecs/memory.rst

 3.5 Bus contention handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some specific CPUs have be upgraded to be interruptible which allows
+Some specific CPUs have been upgraded to be interruptible which allows
 to add bus contention and wait states capabitilites.
 Being
 interruptible means, in practice, that an instruction can be
 interrupted at any time and the execute_run method of the core exited.